ashwinpra/gyfe/README.md

+# Get Your Freaking Electives :)
-A simple script to find the depth and breadth electives available for you
+A simple script to find the depth and breadth electives available for you for subject registration

 ---